bufbuild/buf-gradle-plugin/README.md

 ## Configuration

-For a basic Buf project or one that uses the `protobuf-gradle-plugin` you can create a Buf configuration file in the project directory:
+For a basic Buf project or one that uses the `protobuf-gradle-plugin`, you can create a Buf configuration file in the project directory:

 ``` yaml
 # buf.yaml